rstacruz/tape-around/README.md

 Parameters:

 - `test` *Function* — can either be `require('tape')`, or another `around()` function.
--  `prefix` *String?* — is given, test names will be prefixed by this name.
+-  `prefix` *String?* — if given, test names will be prefixed by this name.

 Returns: